mcgnly/DeveloperDocumentation/Android/Reference.md

 Click <a href="https://developer.relayr.io/rendered-doc/javadoc/index.html" target="_blank">here</a> for a detailed list of the relayr SDK methods

-## Sample Project
+## Sample Projects

-We've built an easy to implement, quick and simple thermometer application to get you introduced to the relayr Android world.
-Have a look <a href="https://github.com/relayr/android-demo-apps/tree/master/thermometer">here</a> to get inspired
+We've built an easy to implement, quick and simple <a href="https://github.com/relayr/android-demo-apps/tree/master/thermometer">Thermometer application</a> to get you introduced to the relayr Android world.
+We've also created a fun and simple Can'tTouchThis application to give you an idea of how you could utilize our Cloud platform and live sensor data.
+Have a look at the <a href="https://github.com/relayr/android-cant-touch-this">Can'tTouchThis app on GitHub</a> for additional information